 Involvement: Soccer, Skiing, Big/Little Program, CWEALF

-“I came to Walker’s as a freshman and from the second I toured in 8th grade I knew I wanted to attend.
+“I came to Walker’s as a freshman and from the second I toured in eighth grade, I knew I wanted to attend.
 My Cicerone spoke so highly of Walker’s that it made me feel both excited and welcomed when I first walked around.
 My Cicerone had a very big influence on my decision to come to Walker’s and I want to do the same for others because attending this school is now a big part of who I am!
 Walker’s is where I am happiest and I want to share my experiences with new students.”

-This past year I got the opportunity to write a public testimony on a bill and I was able to both learn all about how a bill becomes a law and be a part of the process.
+Last year I got the opportunity to write a public testimony on a bill and I was able to both learn all about how a bill becomes a law and be a part of the process.
 I got to write a testimony on why racism should be designated as a public health crisis and establishing the commission on racial equity in public health.
 During the process, I got to meet new people and do research on an issue that was relevant, and see how my work made a difference.

 I think the biggest benefit of attending Walker’s is the all-girls environment.
 Coming from a co-ed school, I saw a big change in how girls act when surrounded by people they feel safe with.
 I have noticed how confident so many girls here are and how they feel comfortable speaking up in a classroom setting.